 The spread is quite simple.

-You shuffle and cut as you like, then the querent/client have to extract 21 cards.
+Shuffle and cut as you like, then the querent/client have to extract 21 cards.

 The Romany spread consists of three rows of seven cards.